DewitteRuben/LLM/FAISS/introduction.md

 ## Overview

-In this section, we will explore RAG using the vector database FAISS, a powerful library developed by Facebook AI Research that allows for efficient similarity search and clustering of dense vectors.
+In this section, we will explore RAG using the vector database FAISS.

 We will walk through:
 - Understanding how FAISS represents data in vectors.